benrr101/node-taglib-sharp/docs/classes/Id3v2Settings.md

 • `Static` `get` **useNumericGenres**(): `boolean`

-Gets whether or not to use ID3v1 style numeric genres when possible.
+Gets whether to use ID3v1 style numeric genres when possible.
 If `true`, the library will try looking up the numeric genre code when storing the value. for ID3v2.2 and ID3v2.3 "Rock" would be stored as "(17)" and for ID3v2.4, it would be stored as "17".